-Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO)

-Receivables and payables are stated inclusive of GST receivable or payable.
-The net amount of GST recoverable from, or payable to, the ATO is included with receivables or pavables in the statement of financial position b) Current and non-current classification The asset or liability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle.
-In the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 $\,$ months.
+Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the b) Current and non-current classification The asset or liability is classified as current if it is expected to be settled within the next 12 months, being the Shire's operational cycle.
+In the case of liabilities where the Shire does not have the unconditional right to defer settlement beyond 12 months, such as vested long service leave, the liability is classified as current even if not expected to be settled within the next 12 months.
 Inventories held for trading are classified as current or non-current based on the Shire's intentions to release for sale.